Periodic trajectories in P-time event graphs and the non-positive circuit weight problem: Abstract

 \section{Abstract}

 P-time event graphs (P-TEGs) are specific timed discrete-event systems, in which the timing of events is constrained by intervals.
 An important problem is to check, for all natural numbers $d$, the existence of consistent $d$-periodic trajectories for a given P-TEG.
-Let us consider a different, seemingly unrelated problem in graph theory: given three arbitrary square matrices $\MP$, $\MI$ and $\MC$ with elements in $\R\cup\{-\infty\}$, find all real values of parameter $\lambda$ such that the parametric directed graph having arcs weights of the form $w((j,i)) = \max(\MP_{ij} + \lambda,\MI_{ij} - \lambda, \MC_{ij})$ (for all arcs $(j,i)$) does not contain circuits with positive weight.
-In a related paper, we have proposed a strongly polynomial algorithm that solves the latter problem faster than other algorithms reported in literature.
-In the present paper, we show that the first problem can be formulated as an instance of the second; consequently, we prove that the same algorithm can be used to find $d$-periodic trajectories in P-TEGs faster than with previous approaches.
+In graph theory, the Proportional-Inverse-Constant-Non-positive Circuit weight Problem (PIC-NCP) consists in finding all the values of a parameter such that a particular parametric weighted directed graph does not contain circuits with positive weight.
+In a related paper, we have proposed a strongly polynomial algorithm that solves the PIC-NCP in lower worst-case complexity compared to other algorithms reported in literature.
+In the present paper, we show that the first problem can be formulated as an instance of the second; consequently, we prove that the same algorithm can be used to find $d$-periodic trajectories in P-TEGs.
+Moreover, exploiting the connection between the PIC-NCP and max-plus algebra we prove that, given a P-TEG, the existence of a consistent 1-periodic trajectory of a certain period is a necessary and sufficient condition for the existence of a consistent $d$-periodic trajectory of the same period, for any value of $d$.